BA in Film and Television Production

 Building on the audio recording skills and practices that learners have acquired in stage one of this programme, in this module, learners are introduced to more advanced practices, techniques and equipment in location sound recording.
 These techniques feed forward to assist both the editing and post-production sound departments.
 Consequently, learners begin to further enrich their knowledge and understanding of the nuances of post-production and sound design process.
 Learners are required to research, analyse and discuss case studies to support their ongoing learning in this module: this research is destined to support the evolution of their technical understanding, and creative decision-making, in their projects.
 Learners are also encouraged to gain as much practical hands-on time with sound recording equipment as possible, both inside and outside of class time

-This module aims to expand the learners’ editing abilities, technical skills and creative engagement.
+This module expands the learners’ editing abilities, technical skills and creative engagement.
 This is achieved through study of the craft of editing taking examples from both fiction and non-fiction.
 Building on technical and creative skills acquired in the Editing and Post-production module at stage one of the programme, learners develop new skills and competencies in contemporary screen narrative practice and theory.
 Learners are equipped with skills that enable them to prepare, organise and create work using professional post-production workflows.
-The module aims are achieved through project-based learning exercises
+This is achieved through project-based learning exercises.

 Year Three Elective Modules